 Sitting on the west coast of Scotland, Ayrshire is a destination with the perfect combination of island life, countryside towns, and sandy shores.
 Whether you'll be exploring the nearby castles or driving down the coast, there are plenty of hidden gems to find along the way.
 Glenapp Castle is a European hidden gem—the five-star luxury castle hotel sits in an area of extraordinary natural beauty in Ayrshire.
 Here are more gorgeous castles you can rent on Airbnb.

 Beautiful and often overlooked, Helsinki has a vivid design, food, and wellness scene, and is capital of the happiest country in the world.
 Finnair offers a stopover program that lets travellers stop in Helsinki for up to five days on the way to or from other European cities, including Rome and Berlin.
 The stopover costs no additional airfare—it’s just a matter of time and planning—so consider this your excuse to explore more of Europe.

-A cultural hub to the region, Cologne is a city you don’t want to miss when visiting Germany.
+A cultural hub to the region, Cologne is a city you don't want to miss when visiting Germany.
 The awe-inspiring Cologne Cathedral is known for its gothic architecture and sweeping river views.
-Make sure to visit the Fischmarkt area, an old town square filled with restaurants, colorful old houses, a fountain, and outdoor cafes.
+Make sure to visit the Fischmarkt area, an old town square filled with restaurants, colourful old houses, a fountain, and outdoor cafes.

 Zurich is an often overlooked travel destination in Europe.
 The Swiss banking metropolis offers canals, the stunning Lake Zurich, a lively art gallery scene, impressive medieval architecture, and a world-class food scene.
 Unlike other well-known European canal cities, Lake Zurich's water is clean enough to swim in year-round.
 With views of the distant Alps, the luxurious Baur au Lac hotel is surrounded by its own park on the shores of the lake while still offering easy access to the bustling city.